 We believe that the construction of the Atlantic Coast Pipeline (ACP) and Mountain Valley Pipeline (MVP) is unnecessary and will cause serious, lasting and expensive harm to America's public health, economy, and environment.
 It seems shortsighted to build pipelines designed to carry fossil fuels, with a cost that customers will bear for over 40 years, when it is likely that 10 years from now those fossil fuels will no longer be used or wanted.
 This is akin to buying typewriters as computers were developed, or buying Blockbuster stock as Netflix took off.

 There are two pipeline connectors of interest in Hampton Roads.

 - The Southside Connector is a gas pipeline that is proposed to go through Chesapeake (map) and Norfolk (map), which would be able to utilize Atlantic Coast Pipeline gas, if and when the ACP is constructed.
 Norfolk City Council voted in favor of this.

-- The City of Norfolk is considering granting easements on property it owns in Suffolk for the construction of the Atlantic Coast Pipeline under Norfolk drinking water reservoirs.
+- The City of Norfolk has granted easements on property it owns in Suffolk for the construction of a spur of the Atlantic Coast Pipeline under Norfolk drinking water reservoirs.